 Nostalgia!
-Kader Khan Used To Bunk Mosque Prayers & Sit At Graveyard!
+Kader Khan Used To Bunk Mosque Prayers & Sit In Graveyard!

 - Health Benefits Of Taro Root Arbi

 The veteran Bollywood actor and writer Kader Khan breathed his last due to prolonged illness at a hospital in Canada, today (January 1, 2019).
-Kader Khan took over the 80s and 90s and was known for his perfect comic timings.
-The celebrities like Amitabh Bachchan & Arjun Kapooor and fans took to social media to express their grief.
-In an interview to Bollywood Hungama, the veteran actor Kader Khan recalled his old days.
+Kader Khan took over the 80s and 90s and was known for his perfect comic timing.
+The celebrities like Amitabh Bachchan & Arjun Kapoor and fans took to social media to express their grief.
+In a former interview to Bollywood Hungama, the veteran actor Kader Khan had recalled his old days.

 Kader Khan had revealed how he used to bunk mosque prayers, thinking his mother would never come to know, but eventually got caught.

-What Kader Said When His Mother Asked About Prayers?
+What Kader Said When His Mother Asked About The Prayers?

 Way back in 2012, the veteran actor was quoted by the entertainment portal as saying, "Whenever my mother used to ask me about my prayers, I used to confidently reply positively.
 But every time I lied, she used to scold me."